 Meeting CSRD requirements presents several challenges:

-- Complex Data Collection: Gathering and managing ESG data across an entire supply chain is resource intensive.
+- Complex data collection.
+Gathering and managing ESG data across an entire supply chain is resource intensive.

-- Double Materiality: Fully understanding and applying this concept can be difficult for many businesses.
+- Double materiality.
+Fully understanding and applying this concept can be difficult for many businesses.

-- Alignment with Other Frameworks: Many companies must align their reporting with other EU frameworks, such as the EU Taxonomy or Task Force on Climate-Related Financial Disclosures (TCFD).
+- Alignment with other frameworks.
+Many companies must align their reporting with other EU frameworks, such as the EU Taxonomy or Task Force on Climate-Related Financial Disclosures (TCFD).

-- Building Internal Expertise: Embedding sustainability expertise within organisations is necessary for effective implementation.
+- Building internal expertise.
+Embedding sustainability expertise within organisations is necessary for effective implementation.

 Steps to Prepare for CSRD Compliance